-At the end of 2016, cash and cash equivalents totalled \$30.8 million.
-Based on its assessment of operational and industry factors, the Board of Directors believes that there is enough cash to sustain the Company's current projects at least until the date of the annual general shareholders' meeting scheduled for May 2018.
+At the end of 2017, cash and cash equivalents totalled \$16.8 million.
+Following the Company's completion of a EUR 36 Million (USD 44 million) capital increase in March 2018 and based on its assessment of operational and industry factors, the Board of Directors believes that there is enough cash to sustain the Company's current projects at least until the date of the annual general shareholders' meeting scheduled for May 2018.
 Although the Company believes that it has sufficient capital to fund its operations for at least the next twelve months, capital outlays and operating expenditures are expected to increase over the next several years as infrastructure, commercial operations and research and development activities expand.
 MDxHealth may require additional equity or debt funding from time to time to respond to business challenges or take advantage of new business opportunities, which may not be available at acceptable terms, or at all.